Private, In-Home Tutoring in Lebanon, Oregon

-SchoolTutoring Academy’s tutoring programs for Lebanon students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Lebanon, Oregon students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Lebanon Community Schools’ students discover ways to learn, think and lead through the education provided by the schools and community.
 The educators are well-trained and use their training, creativity and the state’s standards to lead the way in education.
 These standards are also tied to the nationally recognized Common Core Standards which is a framework intended to prepare students for college and career.